-RIP ‘Ranking’ Roger Charlery, English Beat’s Lead Singer, Dies At 56
+‘Ranking’ Roger Charlery, English Beat’s Lead Singer, Dies At 56

 — Celeb News Now (@CNNcelebnews) March 27, 2019

-The English Beat emerged as a popular “2 Tone” ska revival band and were classified with groups like the Specials, Madness, the Selecter, and the Bodysnatchers.
+The English Beat emerged as a popular “2 Tone” ska revival band and were classified with groups such as the Specials, Madness, the Selecter, and the Bodysnatchers.
 Roger’s band became known for using their own style and tempo, often featuring more reggae than other 2 Tone ska bands and plenty of political reflections in their lyrics.
 In 1983, The English Beat broke up, so Roger and his old Beat band member, Dave Wakeling, co-founded a new group, called General Public.
 General Public not only included the two former members of the English Beat, but also recruited former members of both The Clash and Dexys Midnight Runners.

 General Public completed a total of three albums, and the most famous song they produced was also a huge hit in the United States, 1984’s “Tenderness.”